 When he told me the story, I was stunned.
 Never would I ever consider disclosing that sort of information to a parent; firstly, it's not my responsibility to do so, as it does not impinge on the student's safety or his ability to complete work in my classroom.
 Secondly, I have two young children of my own, and I could not envision a time where I'd ever consider kicking my kids out simply because of who they happened to be attracted to.

 His experiences as a gay man came to inform a great deal of what transpired in our classroom during that unit, and I will always be grateful for his candor during those weeks, as I learned a lot during that time, and I think my students did too.

 I can only imagine how he feels when it comes to a Texas law proposed in 2016 that would see teachers outing students.

 Matt Shepard, The Inspiration Behind 'The Laramie Project'

 Proposed Texas Senate Bill 242: A Danger To LGBT Kids

-Texas Senator Konni Burton is proposing a bill that will require teachers to out students to their parents, a move which will definitely set back the notion of student trust in teachers and being safe in schools at least a few decades.
+Texas Senator Konni Burton proposed a bill that would require teachers to out students to their parents, a move which will definitely set back the notion of student trust in teachers and being safe in schools at least a few decades.